New Jersey Visitor Visa Attorney

 Remember that this is in terms of the purpose of your travel—you may still be able to apply for permanent residency and a visa status change once you are in the United States, but the purpose of your travelling may not be only to apply for permanent residency.
 For example, if you enter the country on a VWP and later decide to marry a U.S. citizen, you may apply for permanent residency without having to leave.
 However, before you do you should speak to a lawyer.

-Contact a New Jersey Immigration Lawyer to Learn More!
+Contact a New Jersey Visitor Visa Lawyer to Learn More!

 We can work with you to obtain and prepare the proper documentation to apply for the visa you need.
 The Law Offices of Lloyd E. Bennett, Esq., P.C. offers the knowledge and experience to address all aspects of business and family-related immigration law.
 Because immigration law is federal law, our office is able to provide reasonably priced legal services to clients located anywhere in the United States.